 In cases where the child seems very sick, or if symptoms don’t subside in two to three days, the use of antibiotics can treat these severe infections.

 You can relieve symptoms such as pain or fever with over-the-counter medications like acetaminophen or ibuprofen.
-Make sure to ask your healthcare provider what medications are safe by discussing proper treatment and dosage during your in-office appointment or at-home virtual visit.
+Make sure to ask your healthcare provider what medications are safe by discussing proper treatment and dosage during your in-office appointment.